ahinchliff/phonon-diagrams/concepts/posted-phonon-draft-2.md

 In the above example the funds from Sender A are lost forever.
 This could be avoided by not consuming the transfer packet from Sender B until the transfer packet from Sender A has been consumed.
 The issue is the recipient has no idea how long to wait or if the packet will ever be received.

 To overcome this it is essential that the sender and recipient agree on how long a nonce is valid for.
 This is outside the scope of the Phonon Protocol but whenever a nonce is issued a TTL should be provided.
+The example below

 **User A and User B want to buy from an online store.**

 1. User A sends an order request and the store responses with a nonce of 1 and a expiry date for that nonce
 2. User B sends an order request and the store responses with a once of 2 and an expiry date for that nonce
 3. User B creates a phonon transfer packet and posts it to the store over HTTP
 4. The store waits until the nonce it sent to User A expires.
-Once nonce A has expired the store is safe to consume User B's phonon transfer packet.
-The store's card consumes User B's phonon transfer packet and increments its nonce to 2.
+5. The store's card consumes User B's phonon transfer packet and increments its nonce to 2.